Skip to main content

 If the connection moves to refresh_required, the user needs to re-authenticate.
 Repair flows (re-opening the Meld widget against an existing connection) are operated server-side; surface the user-facing prompt based on the account’s status field.
 When the user disconnects the account, Sumvin asks Meld to delete the connection and soft-deletes the corresponding accounts.
 DELETE /v0/accounts/{account_id} — Disconnect a linked account.

-The /v0/bank-linking/* namespace is currently Meld-specific (institutions, processor tokens).
-The /v0/accounts/* namespace is provider-agnostic and is where ongoing account management lives.
+The /v0/bank-linking/* namespace covers Meld-specific operations (institutions, processor tokens).
+The /v0/accounts/* namespace covers ongoing account management.